arwes/arwes/packages/core/src/TextField/TextField.basic.sandbox.md

               />

               <TextField
+                placeholder={[
+                  'A nebula is an interstellar cloud of dust, hydrogen, helium and', 'other ionized gases.
+Originally, the term was used to describe', 'any diffused astronomical object, including galaxies beyond the', 'Milky Way.',
+                ].join(' ')}
+                defaultValue={[
+                  'A nebula is an interstellar cloud of dust, hydrogen, helium and', 'other ionized gases.
+Originally, the term was used to describe', 'any diffused astronomical object, including galaxies beyond the', 'Milky Way.',
+                ].join(' ')}
+              />

+              <TextField
+                multiline
+                placeholder={[
-                placeholder={`A nebula is an interstellar cloud of dust, hydrogen, helium and other ionized gases.
-Originally, the term was used to describe any diffused astronomical object, including galaxies beyond the Milky Way.`}
+                  'A nebula is an interstellar cloud of dust, hydrogen, helium and', 'other ionized gases.
+Originally, the term was used to describe', 'any diffused astronomical object, including galaxies beyond the', 'Milky Way.',
+                ].join(' ')}
+                defaultValue={[
-                defaultValue={`A nebula is an interstellar cloud of dust, hydrogen, helium and other ionized gases.
-Originally, the term was used to describe any diffused astronomical object, including galaxies beyond the Milky Way.`}
+                  'A nebula is an interstellar cloud of dust, hydrogen, helium and', 'other ionized gases.
+Originally, the term was used to describe', 'any diffused astronomical object, including galaxies beyond the', 'Milky Way.',
+                ].join(' ')}
               />

               <TextField